jvos415/Framed/README.md

 - Sign-In/Log-In with user creditionals
 - Demo User
-- Create, Read, Update, and Destroy Images with error handling
+- Create, read, update, and delete Images with error handling
+  - Images uploaded utilizing AWS
-- Create, Read and Destroy Comments with error gandling
+- Create, read, updated and delete Comments with error handling
+- Create, read, update and delete Albums
+  - Add images posted by the user to personally crafted albums

 ## Future To-Dos

-- Update Comments (Posted by User)
-- Albums
-- AWS Image Storing
+- Albums/Images, ability to remove images from an album
 - Favorites
 - Tags
 - Google Maps